-Warrants to purchase up to 1,875,000 Shares of Common Stock
+Warrants to purchase up to 4,444,444 Shares of Common Stock

-Dermata Therapeutics, Inc. is offering units, or Units, each consisting of one share of our common stock and one warrant to purchase one share of our common stock, or each, a Warrant, in an initial public offering.
-No public market currently exists for our common stock or the Warrants comprising the Units.
-The estimated initial public offering price per Unit is between \$7.00 and \$9.00 per share, and the number of Units offered hereby is based upon an assumed offering price of \$8.00 per Unit, the midpoint of such estimated price range.
+Dermata Therapeutics, Inc. is offering units, or Units, each consisting of one share of our common stock, \$0.0001 par value per share (or pre-funded warrant in lieu thereof, each a Pre-Funded Warrant), and one warrant to purchase one share of our common stock, or each, a Warrant.
 The Units have no stand-alone rights and will not be certificated or issued as stand-alone securities.
 The common stock and Warrants are immediately separable and will be issued separately in this offering.
-Each Warrant offered hereby is immediately exercisable on the date of issuance at an exercise price of \$ per share of common stock (which shall not be less than 100% of the public offering price per Unit), and will expire five years from the date of issuance.
+Each Warrant offered hereby is immediately exercisable on the date of issuance at an exercise price per share of common stock equal to 100% of the offering price of the Unit in this offering, and will expire five years from the date of issuance.